stillingdesign/getrich/src/docs/theming.md

 Getrich uses [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) set within `src/_data_/colors.json` to define color across the site.
 Mainly, the colors used are part of a grayscale.
 By default the grayscale is monochromatic and untinted.

-When looking at `colors.json`, you'll notice that there are a seperate set of RGB color values for light and dark mode, along with some colors that are the same in both.
+When looking at `colors.json`, you'll notice that there are a seperate set of [OKLCH color values](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/oklch) for light and dark mode, along with some colors that are the same in both.
+At the top, there are "core" values, these determine foundational hue and chroma of the site.

 By default, users operating system's [preferred scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) will determine which set of colors are used.
 If a user manually toggles the scheme (from the footer), that scheme will then override system defaults.